Dammbach: Location

-The community lies in the centre of the Spessart (range), in the so-called High Spessart (Hochspessart).
+The municipality lies in the centre of the Spessart (range), in the so-called High Spessart (Hochspessart).
 The namesake brook, the Dammbach, rises near Rohrbrunn and has many small tributaries.

-As for elevation extremes, the community's lowest point lies in the constituent community of Neuhammer at 200 m above sea level, and the highest on the Geishöhe at 525 m.
+As for elevation extremes, the municipality's lowest point lies in the Gemeindeteil of Neuhammer at 200 m (656.2 ft) above sea level, and the highest on the Geishöhe at 525 m (1 722.4 ft).

 Subdivision

-The community of Dammbach contains several small hamlets such as Schnorrhof, Hundsrück, Heppe and Oberwintersbach.
+The municipality of Dammbach contains several small hamlets such as Schnorrhof, Hundsrück, Heppe and Oberwintersbach.

 History

-In 1991, the community celebrated the festival “750 years of villages in the Dammbach valley”.
+In 1991, the municipality celebrated the festival “750 years of villages in the Dammbach valley”.

 Amalgamations

-The community came into being in 1976 in the course of municipal restructuring in Bavaria out of the formerly self-administering communities of Wintersbach and Krausenbach.
-Since both constituent communities were in the Dammbach valley (Dammbachtal in German), Dammbach was chosen as the new name.
+The municipality came into being in 1976 in the course of municipal restructuring in Bavaria out of the formerly self-administering communities of Wintersbach and Krausenbach.
+Since both Gemeindeteile were in the Dammbach valley (Dammbachtal in German), Dammbach was chosen as the new name.

 Economy

-In the last few years, the community of Dammbach has opened up a weekend neighbourhood near the constituent community of Wintersbach in which more than 100 weekend and holiday homes have been built.
+In the last few years, the municipality of Dammbach has opened up a weekend neighbourhood near the Gemeindeteil of Wintersbach in which more than 100 weekend and holiday homes have been built.

-Since 1 December 2006, the community of Dammbach has been levying a tax on second homes.
+Since 1 December 2006, the municipality of Dammbach has been levying a tax on second homes.

 Governance

-Community council
+Municipal council

 The council is made up of 14 council members, not counting the mayor.